-Sign Zones and Measurements 3.3.3
+3.3.3 Sign Zones and Measurements

-3.3.3.1 Commercial Zone I: The boundaries of this zone shall extend from the southern most boundary of the Commercial Zone, encompassing the current boundaries and running down to and including the property on Tax Map 004-
+- 3.3.3.1 Commercial Zone I: The boundaries of this zone shall extend from the southernmost boundary of the Commercial Zone, encompassing the current boundaries and running down to and including the property on Tax Map 004-002-027.

-002-027.
 No sign shall exceed 80 square feet nor be taller than 15 feet.
-No freestanding sign shall be smaller than 8 square feet.

-- 3.3.3.2 Commercial Zone II: The boundaries of this zone shall extend from the northern most boundary of the Commercial Zone, encompassing the current boundaries and running down to and including the property on Tax Map 004-002-026.
+No freestanding sign shall be smaller than 8 square feet. - 3.3.3.2 Commercial Zone II: The boundaries of this zone shall extend from the northern most boundary of the Commercial Zone, encompassing the current boundaries and running down to and including the property on Tax Map 004-002-026.
 No sign shall exceed 200 square feet nor be taller than 75 feet.
-No freestanding sign shall be smaller than 8 square feet.
-Industrial - Commercial Zone: The same requirements as outlined in 3.3.3.1 3.3.3.3 shall apply.
-3.3.3.4 Village Residential Zone: No residential sign may exceed 8 square feet.
-Any non-residential sign application shall be treated as outlined in 3.3.2.
-3.3.3.5 Rural Residential Zone: No residential sign may exceed 12 square feet.
+No freestanding sign shall be smaller than 8 square feet. - 3.3.3.3 Industrial-Commercial Zone: The same requirements as outlined in 3.3.3.1 shall apply. - 3.3.3.4 Village Residential Zone: No residential sign may exceed 8 square feet.
+Any non-residential sign application shall be treated as outlined in 3.3.2. - 3.3.3.5 Rural Residential Zone: No residential sign may exceed 12 square feet.
 Any non-residential sign application shall follow the application and site plan review procedures as set forth in 3.3.2.

-Number of Business Identification/Advertising Signs - 3.3.4 - 3.3.4.1 A single business site shall be allowed three identification/advertising signs.
-A multi-business site shall be allowed two identification/advertising signs not to 3.3.4.2 exceed 80 square feet each and one sign per business not to exceed 8 square feet per sign.
+3.3.4 Number of Business Identification/Advertising Signs

+- 3.3.4.1 A single business site shall be allowed three signs.
+[Amended March 14, 2017] - 3.3.4.2 A multi-business site shall be allowed two signs not to exceed 80 square feet each and one sign per business not to exceed 8 square feet per sign.
+[Amended March 14, 2017]